dhru7777/Rho-AgentLedger/README.md

 Commerce platforms report what was sold.
 Rho reports what actually settled.
 AgentLedger joins the two feeds per agent and answers: **which agent should I trust with more money?**

 Today every agent payment is prepaid.
-Rho turns observed cash into a 4C credit file — character, capacity, collateral, condition — so a credit line can exist tomorrow.
+Rho turns observed cash into a 4C credit file (character, capacity, collateral, condition) so a credit line can exist tomorrow.

 ## Links